 From hiking and jet boating to skiing and boutique stays, Selwyn’s Lake Coleridge is an impressive destination with a wealth of things to fill your day.

 We’ve collated the best of the area to make it easy to explore.

 Lake Ida and Lake Catherine

 In the shadow of Mount Ida, this easy walk takes in two alpine lakes within 30 minutes of Lake Coleridge village.
 Both will often freeze in the winter and are popular with ice skaters when the conditions are right.
 Allow about two hours for this 8km meander in the hills.
-Check out this map for more details of both walks.

 Lake Hill and Peak Hill